-- Follow-up with the surgeon is approximately 1 week, 1 month, 3 months, 6 months, 9 months, 1 year, 18 months, and then yearly. - Follow-up with the dietitian as needed. - Follow-up with the exercise physiologist is at 3-4 months after surgery or as desired.
+- Follow-up with the surgeon is approximately 1.5 weeks, 1 month, 3 months, 6 months, 9 months, 1 year, 18 months, and then yearly. - Follow-up with the dietitian as needed (in the surgeon's office on Fridays is ideal). - Follow-up with the exercise physiologist is at 3-4 months after surgery or as desired.